You’ll certainly enjoy visiting the contrasting landscape of my island: a vibrant modern city flanked by sleepy little

 Full of history and charm, Grand Bahama Island is a complete vacation destination.
 Some of the island’s settlements, such as Pinder’s Point, Russell Town, Smith's Point and William’s Town, are named after the former families who founded them.
 Today, these settlements serve as cultural hot spots for visitors.
 There are three distinct destinations on Grand Bahama Island—East End, Freeport/Lucaya and West End—each offering their own unique experience.
-And if you’re looking to tour some natural surroundings, feel free to explore the island’s three national parks, two of which are home to a large numbers of native birds.
+And if you’re looking to tour some natural surroundings, feel free to explore the island’s three national parks, two of which are home to a large number of native birds.
 And, of course, no Bahamian island would be complete without miles of beautiful beaches—found on the south side of Grand Bahama Island.

 Just one mile off the southern shore, this 1½ acre island is one of the smallest National Parks in The Bahamas.
 Park area includes the cay and the surrounding one-quarter mile of marine environment.